 I plan on using the silhouette of the kids on Tim’s new Halloween Shadows thinlets from Sizzix in front of the house looking for their kitty.
 I added the bat to the circle around upper roof window so it wouldn’t look so much like a wreath.

-Side view – I really try to make this straight but I never notice that stuff is crooked until I take the photos.
-I didn’t really center the house on the base quite right.
+Side view – I really try to put the top part of the house on straight but I never notice that stuff is crooked until I take the photos.
 The front stoop is off center, etc, etc. BUT that’s why I make Halloween houses mostly – wonky is good.